Shame.

 But they’re still yours to handle.
 Not mine.
 Not any provider’s.

-I cannot subdue them for you – I shouldn’t have to.
-You need to do that work before you contact me.
-Before you book.
-Before you show up expecting me to fix what you haven’t even acknowledged is broken.
+I cannot subdue them for you , and I shouldn’t have to.
+You should be aware and accepting to the fact your shame exists before you show up expecting me to fix what you haven’t even acknowledged is affecting you.

 If You’re Not Ready for Intimacy

-If sexual intimacy feels too loaded, if the guilt is too strong, if you can’t show up without punishing yourself afterward – consider touch therapy instead.
+If sexual intimacy feels too loaded, if the guilt is too strong, if you can’t show up without punishing yourself afterward – consider touch therapy or a masage instead.

-I offer it.
-It can help.
+I offer both, and they can help.
 Non-sexual touch, intentional contact, nervous system regulation.
 A way to explore physical connection without the weight of everything you attach to sex.

-But.
-This only works if you show up with boundaries, good communication, and respect.
-If you show up ready to do the work of being present without making your shame my problem.
+But this only works if you show up with boundaries, good communication, and respect.
+If you show up ready to do the work of being present without making your shame a problem for us.

 What I Need From You